vdhamer/Photo-Club-Hub/scripts/roadmap/README.md

 The list is a set of possibilities, honestly assessed.
 It is not a plan or a commitment — nobody is paid for doing the work involved.

-## Working notes are not in this repository
+## Working notes are not committed

-Any notes behind this list — meeting notes, a strategy memo, meeting minutes and a test scraped list of clubs that are members of Dutch Fotobond organization federation members — are stored in `~/Documents/Photo Club Hub/` on the maintainer's personal machine only.
+Any notes behind this list — meeting minutes, a strategy memo, and a trial scrape of the clubs belonging to the Dutch Fotobond federation — are kept in `~/Documents/Photo Club Hub/` on the maintainer's personal machine.
+Anything of that kind that does end up in this directory is named `notes-*`, which git ignores.

 ## Writing a row a reader will answer